-The council provides a pest control service to treat a variety of common pests including, rats, mice, moles, rabbits, wild cats and a range of insects (not slugs, spiders or woodlice).
+The council provides a pest control service to treat a variety of common pests including, rats, mice, wasps and a range of insects (not slugs, spiders or woodlice).

 Other ways to apply

 Visit our Envirocall page to find out the other ways to apply.

 What you can expect if we visit you?

 - We will make sure we visit you at the appointment time and date we have agreed with you.

 - We will assess your problem and take the necessary course of action.

 - We will give you advice on protecting your premises against future infestations

 A discreet service is operated - vehicles are not identified as belonging to pest control.
 Our pest control operatives are fully trained and qualified and will carry out treatment in a professional manner.

 In many cases, treatment may only take a few minutes and involve the application of industrial insecticide/pesticide which take effect gradually.
 Other infestations may take longer to eradicate and need several visits.
 The pest control operative will tell you what has been done.